SupritiVijay/AMR-for-Legal-AI/AMR-finetuned-models/README.md

 # AMR-finetuned-models

-This repository contains Jupyter Notebook files for fine-tuning and using various models for AMR (Abstract Meaning Representation) tasks.
-Please follow the instructions below to run the notebooks.
+Explore the capabilities of fine-tuning and utilizing various models designed specifically for AMR (Abstract Meaning Representation) tasks with the help of the Jupyter Notebook files in this repository.
+Follow the step-by-step instructions below to seamlessly run the notebooks and elevate your AMR-related endeavors.

 ## Instructions

-1. Open the desired notebook file from the list below:
+1. Open the notebook file corresponding to your desired model:

    - [distilroberta-han-pretrained.ipynb](distilroberta-han-pretrained.ipynb)
    - [distilroberta-han.ipynb](distilroberta-han.ipynb)
    - [legalbert-han-pretrained.ipynb](legalbert-han-pretrained.ipynb)
    - [legalbert-han.ipynb](legalbert-han.ipynb)

-2. Update the configuration statements in the notebook as described below:
+2. Update the configuration statements within the notebook following these guidelines:

-   - In the code, change the `base_path` variable to the location of the parsed data.
+   - Modify the `base_path` variable in the code to reflect the location of your parsed data.
 Replace `"**location_of_parsed_data**"` with the actual path.
-   - If you have validation data, update the `base_path` variable for validation data as well.
-Replace `"**location_of_parsed_validation_data**"` with the actual path.
+   - If you possess validation data, update the `base_path` variable for validation data as well.
+Replace `"**location_of_parsed_validation_data**"` with the correct path.
-   - If you want to perform pre-trained model fine-tuning, load the pre-trained model by modifying the following line:
+   - For pre-trained model fine-tuning, load the pre-trained model by adjusting the following line:

-     ```
+     ```python
      model.load_state_dict(torch.load('**path_to_pretrained_model**'))
      ```

      Replace `"**path_to_pretrained_model**"` with the path to your pre-trained model file.

-3. Run the notebook and follow the instructions provided within the notebook to perform the desired AMR tasks.
+3. Run the notebook and adhere to the instructions provided within to execute the desired AMR tasks efficiently.

-Please note that the notebook files are self-contained and contain all the necessary code and explanations to perform the tasks.
+Note that each notebook file is self-contained, encompassing all the essential code and explanations required to perform the specified tasks.
+Elevate your AMR model fine-tuning experience with these comprehensive and user-friendly resources.
+Happy modeling!